Exponential decay estimates and smoothness of the moduli space of pseudoholomorphic curves: Proof of the gluing theorem : II - Gluing by alternating method

 of (\ref{cocsissobolev2}) we still have a direct sum decomposition

 Since (\ref{form536536}) holds for $T = \infty$ by definition, so it holds for $T > T_{(\ref{form536536})}$.

 The unique solution $(V^{\rho}_{T,1,(1)},V^{\rho}_{T,2,(1)},\Delta p^{\rho}_{T,(1)})$ corresponds to the solution $v_0$ to \eqref{eq:Newtonf'} in Newton's scheme.
-Then the following estimate corresponds to estimating $|x_1 - x_0| = |v_0|$ for the solution $v_0$ to the linearized equation \eqref{eq:Newtonf'} in Newton's scheme. \begin{rem} Instead of $\frak H_{(0)}(\mathcal E_1,\mathcal E_2;\rho,T)$ we can use $L^2$ orthonormal complement of (\ref{gibker2}) in (\ref{cocsissobolev2}).
+Then the following estimate corresponds to estimating $|x_1 - x_0| = |v_0|$ for the solution $v_0$ to the linearized equation \eqref{eq:Newtonf'} in Newton's scheme. \begin{rem} Instead of $\frak H_{(0)}(\mathcal E_1,\mathcal E_2;\rho,T)$ we can use an $L^2$ orthogonal complement of (\ref{gibker2}) in (\ref{cocsissobolev2}).
 This choice looks more natural and actually works for the proof of Theorems \ref{gluethm1} and \ref{exdecayT}.
-We take the current choice since when we study $T$ and $\rho$ derivative in Subsection \ref{subsec62}, the current choice makes calculation slightly shorter. \end{rem}
+We take the current choice since when we study $T$ and $\rho$ derivative in Section \ref{subsec62}, it makes calculation slightly shorter. \end{rem}